 Military bases in Indiana, New Jersey to be expanded to detain immigrants

-The Department of Homeland Security is preparing to use military bases in New Jersey and Indiana to detain immigrants who entered the country illegally, as well as to increase the number of immigrants detained at the U.S. Naval Base on Guantanamo Bay, Cuba, according to correspondence between DHS and the Pentagon obtained by NPR.
+The Department of Homeland Security is preparing to use military bases in New Jersey and Indiana to detain immigrants who entered the country illegally, as well as to increase the number of immigrants detained at the U.S. Naval Base at Guantánamo Bay, Cuba, according to correspondence between DHS and the Pentagon obtained by NPR.

 According to the letter, dated July 15, Defense Secretary Pete Hegseth approved the moves, which were requested by DHS the previous month.

-Neither DHS nor the Defense Department have yet responded to questions about the letter.
+Neither DHS nor the Defense Department has yet responded to questions about the letter.

 In the letter to lawmakers obtained by NPR, Hegseth said that the use of the bases in Indiana and New Jersey for immigration detention "will not negatively affect military training, operations, readiness, or other military requirements, including National Guard and Reserve readiness."